 6. You can’t make a living as a feng shui consultant

 You can if you’re smart about your business!
-Like any career, becoming a feng shui consultant will only be successful if you put the time and effort into developing your skills and your business.
-Because this is still a field that’s relatively misunderstood by the public with a lot of misconceptions floating around, part of your work will involve helping clients and potential clients understand what it is you actually do, and how you can help them!
+Like with any career, you’ll become a successful feng shui consultant if you put the time and effort into developing your skills and your business.
+Because this is still a field that’s relatively misunderstood by the public, part of your work will involve helping clients and potential clients understand what it is you actually do, and how you can help them!